33 Classic Movies That Are Truly Timeless

 Memorable quote: “I told you once, friend.
 If I ever get you down, you’re going to need a lot of help to get back up again.”

-One of the great spaghetti Westerns, The Good, the Bad and the Ugly has more going for it than just action.
-It depicts life in the West as it actually was—absolutely brutal.
-Clint Eastwood stars as Blondie, a gunslinger who forms an alliance with a wanted outlaw.
-When their partnership is no longer useful to Blondie, the two become pitted against each other.
-But when they learn they each hold the pieces to a puzzle that will result in a gold fortune, they must work together again … or die trying.
-The scenes are shot beautifully, and the film’s score is one of the best in movie history.
+One of the great spaghetti Westerns, Sergio Leone’s The Good, The Bad and the Ugly depicts the wild, wild West in all its raw and brutal reality.
+Clint Eastwood stars as a gunslinger who forms an alliance with a wanted Mexican outlaw (Eli Wallach).
+When their partnership is no longer useful, the two become pitted against each other … only to end up reuniting to help find a $200,000 fortune a soldier buried in the desert.
+If they don’t strike gold, at least they’ll die trying.
+The scenes are shot beautifully, and the film’s score from Ennio Morricone is one of the best in movie history.

 Citizen Kane